Mastering Intensive Short-Term Dynamic Psychotherapy: A Roadmap to the Unconscious

 This book is a comprehensive overview of both theory and practice of ISTDP, an evidence based psychotherapy.
 Robert Neborsky and Josette ten Have-de Labjije have refined these techniques (building on the initial formulations of Davanloo & Malan) and then presented a clear strategy for specific approaches when dealing with different psychological disorders.

+Later chapters deal with specific disorders, including: phobias, depressive disorders and somatisation.
+A final chapter deals with the phase of termination.
 What I found exceptionally useful about this book is that each chapter contains both a theoretical overview of the disorder, followed by detailed vignettes from clinical cases.
 There are examples of helpful interventions as well as common "errors".
 It is structured in such a way as to make it easy to dip in and out of these chapters when working with clients with similar presentations.